larrybotha/everything/mathematics/the-lambda-calculus/reduce - the lambda calculus.md

      #                oops!
 ```

-With this definition of `foo_hof` the internal function call is missing an argument.
+With this definition of `foo_hof` the internal function call is missing an argument - the function that needs to be called inside `foo_hof`.

-To resolve this, the internal function must accept itself as an argument:
+To resolve this, the internal function must also accept a function as an argument:

 ```
 def foo_hof f x y =